Training

 Eco Art Action Lab, October 2021, photo by Bartek Wisnieski

-Talks and training for professional groups or events
+Training for professional groups

 We aim to support cultural and civic workers to engage communities with the Earth crisis.
 We offer talks and workshops for teams or workers who might be in: